renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 Avalytics brings the following value offerings to Avalanche and blockchain industry:

 Avalytics is the first integrated analytics dashboard
-1. dedicated to the Avalance C-Chain ecosystem
+1. specifically developed for and dedicated to the Avalance C-Chain ecosystem
 2. developed using Moralis
 3. that analyzes TraderJoe pools
-4. that implements novel interactive and animated visualizations used for the first time in blockchain industry
+4. that implements several novel interactive and animated visualizations for the first time in blockchain industry, enabling fresh insights into on-chain data
+5. that implements correlation analysis for top Avalanche tokens
-5. that boosts Avalanche DEX reporting capabilities with CEX features, such as candle charts
+6. that boosts Avalanche DEX reporting capabilities with CEX features, such as candlestick charts
-6. with extensive documentation available publicly on github
+7. with extensive documentation available publicly on github

 ## Design Principles